Regular home maintenance is important!

 - Inspect chimneys and clean them.

 - Examine all electrical panels and operate breakers to ensure they are not sticking.
-DO NOT TAKE THE COVER OFF THE PANEL!!
+FOR THE SAKE OF SAFETY, DO NOT TAKE THE COVER OFF THE PANEL!!

 - If you have a borehole, have your borehole tested and have your pump and service tank inspected for leaks or evidence of wear.

-Every home should be inspected every year as part of a regular homeowner maintenance program.
+Every home should be inspected every year as part of a regular homeowner maintenance and safety program.